 Nestled above Cardigan Bay on the west coast of North Wales is the gorgeous little town of Harlech.
 However, there is one building here that certainly does dominate all around and has done since the late 13th Century, Harlech Castle.

 Edward I had continued from Flint Castle and built up a ring of great castles to quell any Welsh resistance to his rule.
 Harlech Castle was completed by 1289.
-From any direction it looks wonderful in its situ.
+From any direction it looks wonderful in its position.
 High on a rocky outcrop cliff, above what would have been the sea edge in its time.
 With the Snowdonia Mountains to the North.
 Today, a spectacular, picturesque and historic view, back then a very strategic spot.

 Even since Edward I it has had more than its fair share of history.
 To say it cost so much to build for its time and for the remoteness and stature, it was never really well equipped or well manned.
 In 1404 it was taken by the Welsh under Owain Glyn Dwr until the English took it back in 1409 under the soon to be Henry V.